danielMicallef/danielMicallef.github.io/_posts/2022-08-31-Fuel-your-workout.md

 Post workout; tuna salad with wholegrain rice/ chicken & veg/ Salmon, rice & veg/ omelette & avocado toast/ lentil/chickpea pasta.

+[The Complete Guide to Food for Sports Performance : Peak nutrition for your sport](https://tidd.ly/3R8CeQV) by researcher and sports dietitian Louise Burke is an excellent read on Sports Nutrition.
+Check it out !

 To read more on sports nutrition,  I recommend an excellent book by researcher & sports dietitian Louise Burke, click on the link to check it out ---> [https://tidd.ly/3R8CeQV](https://tidd.ly/3R8CeQV )